 The Interior Wetbelt caribou are also called the “Deep-snow Mountain Caribou”.
 They are the only caribou in the world that live in steep mountains and spend winter in the deep snow of high-elevation subalpine areas, where they survive solely on a diet of tree lichens.
 Scientists have classified them as genetically distinct, different from all other caribou in their habits, endangered and irreplaceable.

 To survive, Deep-snow Caribou need old-growth forest on gentle slopes.
 This is the same forest the logging companies want to log.
-Their habitat was already massively logged when, in 2007, the BC government launched a recovery plan.
-They were already isolated in a relatively small part of their original home range.
+Their habitat was already massively logged when, in 2007, the BC government launched it’s recovery plan.
+Yet the logging of their habitat continues today.

 This spring, a federal-provincial panel of biologists told the public that more habitat protection is needed or the caribou will not survive.
 BC released draft “Herd Plans”.
 They show that the 2007 recovery plan left a quarter to a third or more of the last remaining “core” habitat unprotected for some herds.
 The Hart Ranges, Wells Gray South, Wells Gray North, Columbia North, Columbia South, Frisby-Queest and Central Selkirk herds are all examples of declining Deep-snow Caribou herds whose habitat is still being clearcut.